zeke-john/codecall/README.md

 ## Acknowledgements

-This project builds on ideas, critiques, and implementations from the community, and is directly inspired from the below:
+This project builds on ideas and implementations from the community, and is directly inspired from the below:

 #### Videos